 Basically, my workstation has twin 6-core 3.46GHz Xeon (Westmere) X5690 processors (12-cores / 24-threads), 128GB of 1333MHz DDR3 ECC memory, an NVIDIA GTX 970 4GB graphics card (Open GL, CUDA, Open CL and Metal support), a very fast Samsung 512GB PCIe Flash drive (1,500MB/s read and write speeds), and two dedicated ‘conventional’ WD Black HDDs for archived work and TimeMachine.
 Not cutting edge, but this is a very quick Mac, with a Geekbench 4 multi-core performance only bettered by the new iMac Pro and one 12-core late 2013 Mac Pro!
 Very strong performance at a much lower price point.
 It, of course, continues to be easy to expand and re-configure with two spare hard drive bays and a PCIe slot.
 I certainly don’t feel I’m missing anything at present and feel reassured by its physical presence.
 The older USB 2.0 ports are still fine for many peripherals, but for faster data transfer, there is a four port USB 3.0 PCIe adapter card.
 Simples.
 The only software feature that is missing that I’m aware of is Apple’s ‘handoff’ with files.
 For me, that’s less of an issue as my workstation is my working platform and I don’t look to work on e-mails or other files across different devices.

 I like the trashcan Mac Pro model, but it does have an identity problem.
 It’s nickname is not without merit.
 One could readily imagine someone trying to chuck their banana skin in to the top, or eye it up as a plant pot.
-The new iMac Pro¹ looks a different proposition—but for me, and for now—the Mac Pro 5,1 has presence, means business and there still seems to be lots of working life left in this model.²
+The new iMac Pro¹ looks a different proposition—but for me, and for now—the Mac Pro 5,1 still has a long working life ahead.²

 ¹ On 14 December 2017, the iMac Pro was launched.
 With a starting price of just shy of £4,900 and rising to in excess of £12,000 (yes, that is not a typo!!) for a fully spec’d out machine, I think professionals will think twice about this!
 After all, that’s been reflected in recent years with many professional studios opting for the iMac rather than the previous Mac Pro.
 I very much doubt the performance/cost ratio justifies anything more than a well-specified iMac in most work environments—and pocket yourself around £2,000 in savings on the basic iMac Pro.
 That’s a shame.
 Despite the massive and impressive specification, this looks like a model for those with money burning a hole in their pocket rather than professionals. perhaps best suited to those undertaking massive computational work, such as NASA.
 Apart from the provisos outlined below, perhaps an updated Mac Pro 5,1 or 6,1 are more attractive propositions, even in 2018.
 However, the new Mac Pro should arrive next year, so we could just wait and see.
 Sans screen, it should start cheaper than the iMac Pro